2026 Update

 - SOC 2 Type I (documented security controls)

-- GDPR compliance (essential for EU market entry)
+- GDPR compliance (essential for EU market entry, avoiding fines up to 4% of global annual revenue)

 - Standardized encryption and access controls